BashkimJ/Schedsim/README.md

 SchedSim is a collection of tools to test task scheduling algorithm (both real-time and non real-time).
 The software is currently under development by [HEAPLab](https://heaplab.deib.polimi.it) students and researchers.

-## Contributors
+## Contributors on this branch
-- Santarossa Noah
-- Romano Luca
+- Bashkim Jance

 ## Execute
 <p align="center">